Cómo el Tai Chi y el Chi Kung nos pueden ayudar a manejar el estrés y la ansiedad

 Can Tai Chi and Chi Kung practice help us better manage stress and anxiety?

-We probably know that one of the benefits of practicing Tai Chi or Chi Kung is that they help us with stress and anxiety.
-But it is necessary to understand that, regardless of the exercises proposed or the type of slow movements we do, the best management of stress and anxiety comes from aware of ourselves during the practice.
-This awareness is developed through internalizing the exercises of Tai Chi and Chi Kung, that guides us, thanks to the natural intelligence of the human being, towards balance and well-being at all times and under any circumstances.
+We probably know that one of the benefits of practicing Tai Chi or Chi Kungit’s that they help us deal with stress and anxiety.
+But it’s important to understand that, regardless of the exercises we do or the type of movements we practice at a slow pace, better management of stress and anxiety comes from self-awareness during practice.
+This awareness gradually develops as we internalize the Tai Chi and Chi Kung exercises, and it naturally guides us—through our innate human intelligence—toward balance and well-being at all times and in any circumstance.

 Our natural tendency to balance free us from states in which anxiety takes control of the mind, leading us to states of intense suffering.
 Without the need for an intermediation directed by our intellect, this awareness transform attitudes, emotions and thoughts that have previously completely colored our mental screen, becoming harmful to our health.